wjzijderveld/blog/source/_posts/2014-08-01-sculpin-related-content.md

 Yesterday I tagged version 1.0.0, about 15 minutes later I tagged 1.0.1 because I forgot to fix the only issue that prevented me from tagging 1.0.0 sooner, because you know...
 I just didn't think that far ahead yesterday :)

-It probably doesn't work with all content_types available and I only tested it with post_tags.
+It probably doesn't work with all content_types available as I only tried it with post_tags, but it shouldn't be that hard to add support for other types.

+Contributions are welcome!

 [phpcr tutorial]: %site.url%/2013/11/16/setup-jackalope-with-mysql
 [SculpinRelatedContentBundle]: https://github.com/wjzijderveld/SculpinRelatedContentBundle